themisintel/field-notes-free-negro/README.md

 - **[2025-07 | Forgery by Deadline – D.I.P.
 Case Log](./dip-timeline-incident-log.md)**
   Documenting timestamp forgery, administrative optics manipulation, and procedural denial strategy in Swiss public education oversight.

+### Test edit from the new branch
+This confirms branching is working in the hands-on lab.